200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-WalkamongtheDead.md

 categories: 2016 rpg
 ---
 ```
-Setup: You’re all here to find someone dead.
+Setup: Youâ€™re all here to find someone dead.
 You want closure with them.
 You can reach them using a mask.
 Everyone has one deceased they want to contact.

 Take turns: Say your name.
 Say who you are.
 Say who you lost.
 What were they to you?
 Say what you need from them.